nathanieldchu/academic-kickstart/content/research/research.md

   icon = "tint"
   icon_pack = "fas"
   name = "Immune receptor dynamics" description = "Before we can understand how to harness our immune system to diagnose and treat disease, we must first understand its internal dynamics.
-Using ecological priciples, I studied the longitudinal dynamics of the immune system (T-cell receptors) in patients and healthy controls."
+Using ecological principles, I studied the longitudinal dynamics of the immune system (T-cell receptors) in patients and healthy controls."

 [[feature]]
   icon = "diagnoses"